dnataraj/healthbee/README.md

     * ```--service-key``` : (For secure communication with Kafka) The Kafka provider private key
     * ```--ca-cert``` : (For secure communication with Kafka) The CA certificate

+Once HealthBee is running, the ```/sites``` API can be used to register a new site for monitoring.
+As described earlier, the site address(URL), monitoring interval and search pattern need to be provided.

+Registering a site initiates its monitoring immediately.
+Restarting HealthBee will resume monitoring of all registered sites.

 #### Shutting down
 * A clean shutdown of HealthBee can be performed by simple hitting Ctrl-C on the foreground process or sending a ```SIGINT``` to the running process